Think mice scuttle in your attic?

 Regular Garbage Disposal

 This is one preventive measure that needs reprisal.
 Aside from cleaning up and ridding the attic of clutter.
-Regular garbage disposal ensures that it does not attract any rodents into your home.
+A regular garbage disposal ensures that it does not attract any rodents into your home.

 This particular chore can ensure a load of preventive measures.
 It pays to continue this act without any second thoughts.